 My name is Andrew Thompson.
-I own and operate Reef Studios in Rockhampton, Queensland.
-I've been working on muscles and human movement for three decades and opened the Rocky clinic in 2010.
+I'm a diploma-qualified Remedial Massage Therapist and have been working on muscles and human movement for nearly three decades.

-While nowadays, most people think of Reef as a hair removal clinic, its original name was Body Sync, with its roots firmly planted in Remedial Massage and Traditional Chinese Medicine (TCM).
+Nowadays, many people think of Reef as a hair removal clinic but its roots are firmly planted in Remedial Massage and TCM (Traditional Chinese Medicine).

-Remedial Therapy has always been my first passion.
+Remedial Therapies have always been my first passion.
 I love helping people to heal, to feel better, to share energy, and knowing that I'm making a real difference in their lives.

-My prices and FAQ on Remedial Therapy are further down the page so read on for all the info.
+My prices and FAQ on Remedial Therapies are further down the page so read on for all the info.
 If you have any questions or would like to make a booking, please don't hesitate to contact me.

 Have a brilliant day,